vegaprotocol/documentation/docs/concepts/vega-chain.md

 ### Maximum stake per validator
 Each validator has a maximum amount of stake that they can accept.
 During restricted mainnet, this will be the same amount for all validators.

-When a validator's token limit is reached, and more nomination would cause a validator's maximum stake to be exceeded, any additional nominated tokens will not be used.
-The remaining amount will be available to use to nominate another validator after the next epoch has begun.

 The max stake per validator equation includes all nominations and un-nominations requested in the next epoch, and the current epoch's active nominations, divided by the optimal number of validators.
 The optimal number of validators is defined using network parameters.